New bounds on axion-like particles from MicroBooNE: Axion-like particles at MicroBooNE

 Due to the very large exposure considered, we find that the bound is no longer statistics-limited but limited by systematics instead.
 While the results in Ref.~\cite{MicroBooNE:2021usw} were obtained for very conservative systematic uncertainties, it may be possible to reduce these considerably.
 For example, their background uncertainties were dominated by the detector modeling (and, in particular, by the low statistics of simulated neutrino events passing selection cuts), while cross section uncertainties may be further reduced with dedicated studies and improvement of theoretical models.
-Therefore, Fig.~\ref{fig:micro-sens} shows two sets of lines for each decay channel: solid lines, corresponding to the same set of uncertainties as in Fig. \ref{fig:micro-bound} ($\sigma_s = 30\%, \sigma_b=89\%$); and dotted lines, corresponding to $\sigma_s = \sigma_b = 20\%$.
-While in the former case the improvement over the present MicroBooNE constraint for $c_\phi$ would only be marginal (left panel), from the comparison of the solid and dotted lines it can be seen that there is room for improvement provided that systematic uncertainties can be significantly reduced below current values.
+Therefore, Fig.~\ref{fig:micro-sens} shows solid lines, corresponding to the same set of uncertainties as in Fig. \ref{fig:micro-bound} ($\sigma_s = 30\%,~ \sigma_b=89\%$); and dashed lines, corresponding to $\sigma_s = \sigma_b = 20\%$.
+While in the former case the improvement over the present MicroBooNE constraint for $c_\phi$ would only be marginal (left panel), from the comparison of the solid and dashed lines it can be seen that there is room for improvement provided that systematic uncertainties can be significantly reduced below current values.
 Additionally, our results show the potential to constrain an unexplored region of parameter space for $c_\phi$ by looking for ALP decays into $\mu^+\mu^-$ final states.
-Finally, for $c_W$ (right panel) we find that the bounds from MicroBooNE would be competitive with those obtained from beam-dump experiments and may even be able to improve over these, depending on the level of systematic uncertainties assumed.
+For $c_W$ (right panel) we also find that the bounds from MicroBooNE would be competitive with those obtained from beam-dump experiments and may even be able to improve over these, depending on the level of systematic uncertainties assumed.
+Finally, given the dependence of the results on the background level assumed, the dotted lines indicate the expected sensitivity in the no-background limit, assuming that additional cuts could bring it down to a negligible level for the $\mu^+\mu^-$ and $\gamma\gamma$ channels (in both cases, 20\% signal systematics have been assumed).